 My friend Mary used to come over and say, “I’m here for an hour and a half.
 What do you need to do?
 I suggest pump, eat, shower, dry your hair, and put on lotion.
 But you can nap if you’d prefer.”
 I felt like I’d been given a spa day just by getting to eat and shower.
 Drying my hair and putting on lotion just seemed beyond insane.
 Thursdays with Mary were the greatest!

-(3) Run one of her errands.
 Here’s the thing: she will not ask for this, and she likely won’t even know what errand she needs you to run.
 Figure it out anyway.

 When my friend Emily asked what errands she could run for me, I had no idea what to say.
 So she rephrased her question and asked where I was planning to ask Husband to go that day.
 AH HA!
 Now that was easy.
 Target and Whole Foods.
 So that’s where she went.

-Emily made me my favorite muffins, and it was Heaven, because I could eat those one-handed even when no one was around and I was overwhelmed.
+Emily made me my favorite muffins, and it was Heaven because I could eat those one-handed even when no one was around and I was overwhelmed.

-(5) Bring her something reheatable (or that she can eat cold) for breakfast.
 Mornings with a new baby are SO hard.
 Mom is exhausted from a long night, hasn’t likely had caffeine yet, and has a baby who needs EVERYTHING.

 Muffins were my go-to–filled with oats and healthy ingredients to give me a smidge of nutrition, but still not something I could call healthy.
 But when someone showed up with individual (made in muffin-tins) quiches, it was amazing.
 It was like a REAL breakfast.
 I could heat it up and have eggs and bacon and sausage.
 What was even happening?

 Katy Huie Harrison, PhD, is an author, mom, recurrent miscarriage survivor, & owner of Undefining Motherhood.
-She lives in Atlanta with her husband (affectionately known on the internet as “Husband,”) son (Jack), and dog (Charlotte).
+She lives in Atlanta with her husband and 2 children (Jack & Branham).
 She believes our society puts too many expectations on women that make womanhood and motherhood restrictive.
 Her goal is to shift the paradigm about what it means to be a woman and mother, giving all women a greater sense of agency over their own lives.
-You can find Katy and her work featured in places like CNN’s Headline News, Romper, Scary Mommy, Demeter Press’s Motherhood and Social Exclusion, & more.
+You can find Katy and her work featured in places like CNN’s Headline News, Romper, Scary Mommy, Love What Matters & more.